JNRowe/vim-configs/README.rst

 Installation
 ------------

-Do not install these files!!
-They'll likely break your current set up and *may* even eat your dog.
+Do not blindly install this repository!!
+It'll likely break your current set up and *may* even eat your dog.

 That being said if your dog doesn't mean that much to you::